chjw8016/laravel5-oauth2-server/readme.md

 - configure database setting in ".env" file.
 - then run  " ``` php artisan migrate or php artisan migrate:reset ``` " .
 - run " ```php artisan db:seed ``` " to add test client and user.
+- run ```php artisan vendor:publish``` to publish this package configuration and migrations.
+Afterwards you can edit the file config/oauth2.php to suit your needs.
+- configure grant setting in "config/oauth2.php" file
 - to test the server run   ``` php artisan serve ``` .

 ## Note